DivingSnorkelingWildlifeMarine Sanctuary

 When to Visit

-• Turtles are present year-round, but visibility is best during dry season.
+• Turtles present year-round, but visibility varies by season

 Getting There

-• Fly to Dumaguete (DGT) airport, then 30-45 min drive south to Dauin or Malatapay boat landing.
+• Fly to Dumaguete (DGT) then transfer to Dauin or Malatapay

 Costs